jjrbfi/CSC_server_config/yolov3_info/README.md

 ```
 ./darknet detector train data/my_test_data/obj.data cfg/yolov3-nai20sp.cfg ../darknet53.conv.74
 ```
-If we don't want to have to get the chart appear into the windows when training is running, add this flag at end of command:
+If we don't want to have the chart appear into the screen when training is running.
+Add this flag at end of command: **-dont_show**
-**-dont_show**

 The same flag it's used to get plot or our key metrics in the terminal.